 I first came to Tang Hall Smart as a participant, before becoming a volunteer, then finally a paid member of staff from spring 2016.
 One of my responsibilities is safeguarding and participant wellbeing, and together with Sue, I am a designated lead on child protection and Safeguarding.
 I lead on our community provisions strand, coach on the guitar, and I also provide emotional support in on-to-one off-load sessions.
 When at home I like spending time with my daughter Freyja, and my fiance Lynsey.
 I enjoy listening to music and playing live with my covers band, The Perfect Shambles.

-Holly Parker - (Day Manager, Administration Officer)
+Holly Parker - (Day Manager, Head of the College of Dance and Drama, Administration Officer)